 Typically, NRC approvals of license transfers take approximately six to nine months to complete.
 The timing of NRC approval may be extended in the event intervenors raise issues as part of the license transfer proceeding.
-Given that we expect no material changes with respect to nuclear management and operation or the funding for the facilities or their decommissioning, Constellation and Exelon have no reason to believe that the NRC will not approve the license transfers.
+Given the lack of interventions, comments or requests for hearing and that we expect no material changes with respect to nuclear management and operation or the funding for the facilities or their decommissioning, Constellation and Exelon have no reason to believe that the NRC will not approve the license transfers.
 However, we cannot assure that the NRC will approve license transfers or that it will act within a six- to nine-month timeframe.

 Exelon Generation also submitted a threshold determination request to the NRC on May 18, 2011, requesting that the NRC make a determination that the merger does not involve any direct or indirect transfer of control of the NRC licenses held by Exelon Generation that would require approval under the NRC regulations.
+Exelon responded to a NRC request for additional information regarding the proposed threshold determination on June 24, 2011.
 Because the existing chain of ownership for Exelon Generation's current licensed facilities is unaffected by the merger, Exelon has no reason to believe that the NRC will determine that the merger involves a transfer of the licenses held by Exelon Generation.
-However, Exelon cannot assure that the NRC will determine that no license transfers would occur with respect to the Exelon Generation plants, in which case Exelon Generation will need to submit a license transfer application for the affected licenses.
-Likewise, while also unlikely, Exelon cannot assure that if Exelon Generation is required to and does submit a license transfer application for the Exelon Generation licenses, the NRC will approve the license transfers or that it will act within the estimated six- to ninemonth timeframe.
-If the NRC determines that no license transfers occur for the Exelon Generation licenses, then Exelon would expect that the NRC would make that determination within two to three months after the May 18, 2011 threshold determination request.
+However, Exelon cannot assure that the NRC will determine that no license transfers would occur with respect to the Exelon Generation plants, in which case Exelon

+Generation will need to submit a license transfer application for the affected licenses.
+Likewise, while also unlikely, Exelon cannot assure that if Exelon Generation is required to and does submit a license transfer application for the Exelon Generation licenses, the NRC will approve the license transfers or that it will act within the estimated six- to nine-month timeframe.
+If the NRC determines that no license transfers occur for the Exelon Generation licenses, then Exelon would expect that the NRC would make that determination within approximately two to three months after the May 18, 2011 threshold determination request.